-As in the past, the Tennessee Valley Authority, the state of Tennessee and your local emergency management agency have provided you with a calendar that contains important information about Sequoyah Nuclear Plant.
+As in the past, the Tennessee Valley Authority, the state of Tennessee and your local emergency management agency are providing you with a calendar that contains important information about Sequoyah Nuclear Plant.

 This calendar contains updated information reflecting additions and changes over the past year.
-This information will help you better understand Sequoyah and the emergency plans that have been developed for your protection.
-Please keep the calendar in a convenient place and readily available.
-Any previous calendars or brochures concerning emergency information or instructions about Sequoyah should be discarded.
+This information is intended to help you better understand Sequoyah and the emergency plans that have been developed for your protection.
+We recommend you keep the calendar in a convenient, readily available location.
+Previous calendars or brochures concerning emergency information or instructions about Sequoyah should be discarded.

 We realize that some Sequoyah neighbors may require additional assistance in the unlikely event of an emergency at the plant.
-Therefore, we have included a card for you to fill out and return if such assistance is needed.
-For your convenience, the card has been pre-addressed, and the postage has been paid.
+A pre-addressed, postage-paid card is included for those neighbors to fill out and return if such assistance is needed.
 In order for emergency officials to maintain a current list of persons who would need assistance, this card must be returned immediately, even though you may have sent a card from a previous calendar or brochure.

 We know that our world can sometimes present us with unique challenges, like with COVID-19.
-Rest assured that, no matter the global environment, there is a group of professionals here at TVA that have dedicated their lives to operating our plants reliably to help ensure you and your loved ones are taken care of and stay safe.
+Rest assured that there is a group of professionals here at TVA who have dedicated their lives to operating our plants reliably to help ensure you and your loved ones are taken care of and stay safe.